RydertHuGlIfE/velltui/README.md

 - **Real-time Progress Bar** (Percentage + Transfer Speed).
 - **Password entered once** and reused for the entire session.
 - **Visual Folder Selection:** Select destinations without typing long paths.
+- **System Monitoring:** Added System Monitoring using btop, provided that btop is installed on the remote server.

 ---